How to Find a Gay Therapist: 6 Things to Look For

 1. More than gay-friendly

-2. Consider online therapy
+2. Need to find gay therapist?
+Consider online therapy

 Therapists often offer different forms of online therapy to reach clients in different locations and to meet a range of different needs.
 Ask your therapist about the options they provide for distance therapy.